usaid-cs/yesterday-i-learned/random.md

 - The ["Women are wonderful" effect](https://en.wikipedia.org/wiki/%E2%80%9CWomen_are_wonderful%E2%80%9D_effect) is not made up.
 The "Women are wonderful" effect tends to be most pronounced with women who follow traditional gender roles such as child nurturing and stay at home housewife.
 - [Crows (meaning Corvus, not just the crows with the common name "crow") pull tails.](http://corvidblog.tumblr.com/post/37622242234/tail-pulling) It's like they can't help themselves.
 - [Not supporting unicode in your app can cost lives](http://languagelog.ldc.upenn.edu/nll/?p=73)
-- Clay bar exposes paint to the elements.
-It is necessary to clay bar something only if it cannot be polished.
 - The name "Pineapple" was first applied to pine cones in 1398.
 Pine Cones later took over as the common name, and the fruit became known as the Pineapple due to its similar appearance.
 - We use 10% of the brain like we use 33% of a stoplight.
 - [Plus codes](http://www.androidpolice.com/2015/08/14/plus-codes-are-an-easier-and-more-accurate-way-of-locating-people-and-businesses-in-places-with-no-specific-street-address/): Google Plus Codes